bookqaq/goForMercari/README.md

  Please turn to use [mer-wrapper](https://github.com/bookqaq/mer-wrapper) to use custom *http.Client.

- There will be no maintenance
+ Repo will be archived and no maintenance will be provided.

  A mercari V1 API wrapper rewritten in golang(same as [marvinody/mercari](https://github.com/marvinody/mercari))